woehrl01/pod-pacemaker/README.md

    - `maxLoad`: Defines the maximum I/O load that is permissible.
 Similar to CPU throttling, this setting helps prevent I/O saturation, ensuring that the system remains responsive and stable during pod initialization. e.g. `0.5` means 50% of I/O usage.

+> [!NOTE]
+> If using the `cpu` or `io` throttling options, consider it in combination with the other throttling options, as the current resource usage will be only calculated as an average of the last 5 seconds.

 ### Exclude Pods

 #### Annotation